 Broad airport lounge access

 One area where The Platinum Card from American Express really stands out is in the airport lounge access it offers.
 Where many top travel credit cards only offer a Priority Pass Select membership, this card takes airport lounge membership a step further.

-You’ll receive complimentary Priority Pass Select membership for starters, which is worth approximately $429 and lets you enter over 1,300 airport lounges worldwide.
-But you’ll also get access to American Express Centurion Lounges as well as Delta Sky Clubs when you fly with Delta Air Lines.
+You’ll receive complimentary Priority Pass Select membership for starters, which is worth approximately $429 and lets you enter over 1,200 airport lounges worldwide.
+But you’ll also get access to The Centurion Network lounges as well as Delta Sky Clubs when you fly with Delta Air Lines.

 Up to $200 in Uber credits

 This card offers up to $200 in Uber credits, which are awarded on a monthly basis in increments of $15.
 In December, cardholders get an extra $20 for a total of $35 in credits toward both Uber rides and UberEats orders.
 UberVIP access is automatically included and other discounts, giveaways and perks may be available.

 These credits can be useful if you use Uber for ride-sharing often, but it’s important to remember that they don’t roll over from month to month.
 If you use Uber infrequently or only sporadically, you may not get the full value each year.

 $179 Clear credit and up to $100 Global Entry or TSA PreCheck credit